kotulc/nlp-service/app/core/README.md

 # Core Service Modules
 The core natural language service components include text sentiment and related *metrics*, Content *summarization* and heading generation, and *tagging* and keyword extraction utilities.
 Each package in this directory contains a module with the name of the package (e.g. `appp.core.summary.summary.py`) that contains the primary get_* functions for that subpackage.
 These primary functions are leveraged by the related API endpoints found in `

-These core components make up the core language modeling (AI) functionality of the service.

 ## Structure
+The following components make up the core language modeling (AI) functionality of the service.
+- models: language models and utilities
+- metrics: text style and scoring functions
+- summary: content summarization
+- tags: content keyword extraction

-### Models
+### models
 Low-level language helpers and model utilities: embedding and keyword models, semantic-similarity/MMR routines, and small sample helpers.
 Provides the algorithms and model calls that power tagging and summarization.

 This package includes shared utilities and model loader wrappers: centralized model initialization, caching, debug/remote routing, and lightweight fallbacks for heavy dependencies.
 Keeps resource management and common helpers consistent across subpackages.